Holuphilix/36-Argo-Advanced-Config/README.md

 * Deployment, Service, and optional Ingress templates are ready.
 * You can now push these templates to GitHub and sync via ArgoCD.

-Ah!
-I see exactly what you mean now — you want **Task 3 fully rewritten to match the style, numbering, alignment, and formatting of your Task 1** you pasted earlier.
-That means:

-* **Numbered “Task 3” header like Task 1**
-* Steps numbered sequentially (1, 2, 3…)
-* Proper “### **Step X: …**” headers
-* Code blocks directly under each step
-* Notes at the bottom using the same indentation/alignment style

 ## Task 3: Kustomize Overlays for Dev, Staging, Prod

 ### **Objective:**